Ask Chef Dennis

 • olive oil

-I’ve seen recipes add tomato paste, but that is not an ingredient I would add to this dish.
+I’ve seen recipes that add tomato paste, but I wouldn’t add it to this dish.

-**if you go with skinless breasts or thighs, you don’t have to sear the chicken for as long since there isn’t any skin to crisp up.
+**If you choose skinless breasts or thighs, you don’t have to sear the chicken for as long since there is no skin to crisp up.

 Can I make substitutions in this dish?